Redfeather® Hike™ Snowshoes

 Snoeshoes feature a lightweight aluminum-alloy frame, polyvinyl decking, and easy-to-use stainless steel crampon system, powder-coated to prevent snow/ice build-up.
-Easy on/off adjustable nylon-web bindings keep heels free and feet properly aligned.
-Spring-loaded binding reduces fatigue by snapping back into place.
+Easy on/off adjustable nylon-web bindings keep heels free and feet properly aligned, and ensure a perfect fit.
 Graphics vary.
 Suitable for snow, ice, grass, and sand.
 Not for use on pavement, asphalt, or other hard surfaces.

 Which snowshoes are right for me?